rjweis/Pulling-Airline-Data-with-SQL/README.md

 **2. Provide the query that allows you to answer the following question:  Which airport has the most departing flights?**

 To answer this question, we need to determine if we'll use `origin_airport` or `destination_airport` for our query.
-We know that for each airport, we want the count of all departing flights -- in other words, we want the destination airports, which we can obtain with `count(destination_airport)`.
+We know that for each airport, we want the count of all departing flights.
+In other words, we want the destination airports, which we can obtain with `count(destination_airport)`.
 To get the count for *each* airport, we can use `group by origin_airport`.
 Then, to see which airport has the most, we can simply order our query in descending order with `desc` and use the first row to answer this question.

 ```SQL
 select origin_airport, count(destination_airport) as number_of_departing_flights